 Scientists are invited to submit abstracts in the following areas.
-Abstracts must be submitted electronically, “Submit and Abstract” no later than August 1, although we prefer the submissions as early as possible due to the high number which are expected to be received.
+Abstracts must be submitted electronically, ‘Submit an Abstract” September 15, although we prefer the submissions as early as possible due to the high number which are expected to be received.
 Authors will need to specify whether they prefer an oral presentation or poster.

 Final acceptance of abstracts is contingent on completed registration for the conference.